catalin-sbora/SimpleRepository/README.md

 # SimpleRepository
-This is just some documentation
+This is just some documentation.
+This is an updated version